dhrubaMech/ATP-in-OA/README.md

 ```

 ## Usage
-Make sure you have Python installed.
+Make sure you have Python and dependent libraries installed.
 Then run the scripts as
 ```bash
 python script_name.py
 ```